-- Western Template: straight HTML & CSS maintained using Adobe Dreamweaver
+- Original Western Template: HTML & CSS maintained using Adobe Dreamweaver

-- Western Responsive Template: HTML and SASS template maintained Dreamweaver CC 2014 or later. (some code knowledge useful)
+- Western Responsive Template: HTML and CSS/SASS template maintained Dreamweaver CC 2014 or later. (some code knowledge useful)

 - Western Drupal Template: HTML,CSS, PHP, MySQL site maintained using Drupal CMS

 This design shares characteristics with both the Western Home Page and the Western College Sites Design (see below).
 Pages done with this template can have a custom banner at the top of the page with their unit name on it.
-These sites are written in HTML and CSS and are maintained using Adobe Dreamweaver.
 Examples of these sites include: